awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 1. Create a sample source table using the command below\.

    ```
-   create table customer_0 tablespace users as select rownum id, o.* from
+   CREATE TABLE customer_0 TABLESPACE users
+      AS (SELECT ROWNUM id, o.*
-   all_objects o, all_objects x where rownum <= 1000000;
+          FROM   ALL_OBJECTS o, ALL_OBJECTS x
+          WHERE  ROWNUM <= 1000000);
    ```

 1. On the target Amazon RDS instance, create a destination table that is used to load the data\.
+The clause `WHERE 1=2` ensures that you copy the structure of `ALL_OBJECTS`, but don't copy any of the rows\.

    ```
-   create table customer_1 tablespace users as select 0 as id, owner,
-   object_name, created from all_objects where 1=2;
+   CREATE TABLE customer_1 TABLESPACE users
+     AS (SELECT 0 AS ID, OWNER, OBJECT_NAME, CREATED
+         FROM   ALL_OBJECTS
+         WHERE  1=2);
    ```

 1. The data is exported from the source database to a flat file with delimiters\.
 This example uses SQL\*Plus for this purpose\.
 For your data, you will likely need to generate a script that does the export for all the objects in the database\.

    ```
-   alter session set nls_date_format = 'YYYY/MM/DD HH24:MI:SS'; set linesize 800
+   ALTER SESSION SET NLS_DATE_FORMAT = 'YYYY/MM/DD HH24:MI:SS'

-   HEADING OFF FEEDBACK OFF array 5000 pagesize 0 spool customer_0.out SET
+   SET LINESIZE 800 HEADING OFF FEEDBACK OFF ARRAY 5000 PAGESIZE 0
+   SPOOL customer_0.out
-   MARKUP HTML PREFORMAT ON SET COLSEP ',' SELECT id, owner, object_name,
+   SET MARKUP HTML PREFORMAT ON
+   SET COLSEP ','

+   SELECT id, owner, object_name, created
-   created FROM customer_0; spool off
+   FROM   customer_0;

+   SPOOL OFF
    ```

 1. You need to create a control file to describe the data\.
-Again, depending on your data, you will need to build a script that does this step\.
+Again, depending on your data, you need to build a script that does this step\.

    ```
    cat << EOF > sqlldr_1.ctl